 Heat Pump In Heating Mode

 In heating mode, the refrigerant flow changes directions.
 Heat is pulled from the outside air and is absorbed in the outdoor coil.
 Then the heat is transferred to the indoor coil.
 Home air circulates over the indoor coil to warm the house.
+The indoor coil relies on the blower motor of a traditional gas furnace or an electric air handling unit to circulate the air.

 Accurate Heating & Cooling is an established HVAC contractor.
 We have been serving our greater Omaha customers for over 20 years.
 And we service and install HPs.
 We have an A+ rating with the Better Business Bureau.
 And check out what our customers are saying about us on our Customer Testimonials page.
 Call us today at 402-238-2425 to schedule an appointment.